cyberark/secretless-broker/docs/docs/reference/config-managers/overview.md

 of the specific configuration manager plugin is done through the `-config-mgr <manager_id>[#<config_spec>]` CLI flag.
 If no specific configuration managers are specified, `configfile` plugin is used.

-Note: Secretless Broker CLI is tightly integrated with `configfile` plugin so its use is different from other plugins.
+Note: Secretless Broker CLI is tightly integrated with the `configfile` plugin so its use is different from other plugins.

 Currently built-in configuration manager plugins are: